RowanGeolab/arcgisPythonAddins/README.md

 ## Query Census APIs
 An interactive tool for bringing Census Geometries (Blocks or Tracts) into ArcMap, along with basic demographic data.

+## NJ Services
+A set of tools for working with NJ-based web services from within ArcMap.